Mean Guns

 Mean Guns is a 1997 action film starring Ice-T, Christopher Lambert, Michael Halsey, Deborah Van Valkenburgh, Kimberly Warren, and Hunter Doughty.
 It was directed by Albert Pyun.

+The film was released on November 21, 1997.

 Plot

-Vincent Moon (Ice-T) is a member of a crime syndicate that has just finished building a new prison.
-The day before it is to open, he brings together 100 people who have wronged the syndicate in various ways, provides them with weapons and ammunition and gives them six hours to fight each other to the death.
-A $10 million cash prize is hidden in the prison, to be split by the last three survivors, but Moon's men will move in and kill everyone if more than three are still alive when time runs out.
-Anyone attempting to leave the grounds will be killed by snipers stationed around the perimeter.
+Vincent Moon is a member of a crime syndicate that has access to a newly built prison.
+The day before it is to open, he brings together 100 killers who have wronged the syndicate in various ways, provides them with weapons and ammunition, and gives them six hours to fight each other to the death.
+A $10 million cash prize is hidden in the prison, to be split by the last three survivors, but Moon's men will move in and kill everyone when time runs out.

-A loose alliance forms between Cam (Deborah Van Valkenburgh), an accountant who was intercepted while trying to give photographic evidence of the syndicate's crimes to the authorities and Marcus (Michael Halsey) and "D" (Kimberly Warren), two professional killers.
-They are soon interrupted by another killer, Lou (Christopher Lambert), who briefly holds Marcus at gunpoint before being reluctantly accepted into the group.
-Lou is the informal guardian of a little girl named Lucy (Hunter Doughty), whom he has left in his car outside the prison.
+A loose alliance forms between Cam, an accountant who was intercepted while trying to give photographic evidence of the syndicate's crimes to the authorities, and Marcus and D, two professional killers.
+They are soon interrupted by another killer, Lou, who briefly holds Marcus at gunpoint before being reluctantly accepted into the group.
+Lou is the informal guardian of a little girl named Lucy, whom he has left in his car outside the prison.
 Cam is badly shaken by the violence raging around her and cannot bring herself to kill anyone.

 The four broadcast an announcement over the prison's public address system, claiming that they have found the money and daring everyone to fight them for it.
-Cam slips away as dozens are killed in the ensuing melee and D abandons the group only to be strangled to death by Lou.
+Cam slips away as dozens are killed in the ensuing melee, and D abandons the group only to be strangled to death by Lou.
 After Moon announces the actual location of the money, Marcus finds two briefcases placed in that spot and takes them, leaving behind a third one rigged with a bomb.
-As Marcus brings Lucy into the prison to help him take out the cash, a woman named Barbie (Tina Coté) finds the bomb and is killed when it blows the top of her head off.
+Marcus brings Lucy into the prison to help him take out the cash, while Barbie finds the bomb and is killed when it blows the top of her head off.